-§ 643.110.
-Provisions may be modified by regulation 2/24/92
+§ 643,110.
+Provisions may be modified or made inapplicable by regulation

 643.110.
-An agency may modify the provisions of this chapter by regulation.
+An agency may modify the provisions of this chapter or make the provisions of this chapter inapplicable by regulation.

 Comment.
 Section 643.110 does not apply to hearings required to be conducted by an administrative law judge employed by the Office of Administrative Hearings.
-Section 641.130 (modification of statute by regulation).
+Section 641.130 (modification or inapplicability of statute by regulation).